yudhiesh/yudhiesh.github.io/docs/_posts/2025-06-16-cerberus-safeguards-for-llms-synthetic-data-generation-part-1.md

 3. **Context Injection**: Adds relevant technical context to make examples realistic
 4. **Quality Checks**: Validates generated examples for coherence and relevance

-Here's a simplified example of how we use Distilabel for controlled generation:
+Here's a simplified example of how Distilabel is used for controlled generation:

 ```python
 from distilabel.pipeline import Pipeline